 • Place a duty on the Government to review (and potentially strengthen) “Orphan Drug Regulations” which incentivise research into rare diseases.

-RSVP to attend the second reading
+RSVP to attend the third reading

 • This field is for validation purposes and should be left unchanged.